-For Easter chick, Easter basket and a whole bunch of Easter crafts, check out 32+ Simple Easter crafts for toddlers (minimal prep, minimal mess = minimal stress!)
+For Easter chick, Easter basket and a whole bunch of other Easter crafts, check out these toddler Easter crafts and these easy Easter crafts and activities for 3 year olds.

 And if you’re celebrating baby’s first Easter too, or babies plural, as I am, hop on over here for some Easter activities for babies…

 Happy crafting and Happy Easter!

 The Easiest Of The Easy Easter Bunny Crafts For Toddlers